HL7/fhir-military-service/input/pagecontent/index.md

 The FHIR profiles and extensions in this implementation guide are intended to fill gaps in current implementations of HL7 Version 2 and RESTful APIs currently available to implementers.
-This specification includes a set of best practices for organizations that are planning to reuse and extend profiles and adapt them to local stakeholder requirements.
+This implementation guide expands FHIR best practices to assist organizations that adapt and extend FHIR profiles and implementation guides required in their jurisdictions (e.g. US, Candada) to apply them to locally-applicable requirements that meet their stakeholders business needs.

-This specification also identifies code systems and terminology gaps that require extensions and change proposals to LOINC and SNOMED CT.
+This specification also identifies code systems and terminology gaps that require require subsequent change proposals to LOINC and SNOMED CT consistent with the requirements summarized in the use cases.

 ## Acknowledgements